galil34/IDS2024S/exam/final/README.md

 **A looks the same relative to B and the same holds for B---- and A-----.
 Both exist in the same way and together.**

 17. Name the two different categories of logical reasoning and provide and example of each class.
+- **Plausible: it will start to rain by 10 am at the latest, the sky will become cloudy before 10 am.**
+- **Deductive: if it is not cloudy, it did not rain.**
 18. What does it mean if two Boolean propositions are equal?
+- **They will body be true and have similar truth tables**
 19. OMITTED
 20. Can we represent all real numbers in computers?
 - **No**